 Work has exhibited at the UN Headquarters New York; Center for Civil and Human Rights, Atlanta, USA; International Slavery Museum, Liverpool; University of Cambridge; Royal Commonwealth Club, London; Horniman Museum, London; The Senedd: Welsh National Assembly; Museum of Liverpool; York Army Museum.
 The installation TORN appeared at Hull UK City of Culture 2017.

-In 2012 she was awarded an Honorary Degree by the University of Hull, and was made Honorary Research Fellow at WISE (Wilberforce Institute for the Study of Slavery and Emancipation.
+In 2012 I was awarded an Honorary Degree by the University of Hull and made Honorary Research Fellow at The Wilberforce Institute for the Study of Slavery and Emancipation.